Imagine that you are performing customer listening in your call center and you hear a collection conversation sounding like this:

 Simply taking a “promise to pay” and quickly ending the call will not work.
 You’ll end up with broken promises and the customers will be stuck in your “revolving door.”
 This leaves you spending budget on staffing to have the same unproductive call with the same customers month after month.

-Let’s face it, at some point when their money runs out, your customers will stop answering the phone, email and/or SMS.
+Let’s face it, at some point when their money runs out, your customers will stop answering the phone, email and SMS.
 Even though you have digital capabilities enabled, the most challenging cases will come through the phone.

 So how do you start off with a customer interaction that results in aligning a solution to their financial hardship?
 Answer: agents need to ask questions and have a conversation.
 They will need to find out why the customer is delinquent and what type of consistent income they may have.